• Skip to main content

 My Top Tips

-If you’re going to buy your ingredients in the supermarket, go the worlds’ food section.
-It is likely for that section to have more authentic products which are also cheaper in price.
+If you’re buying your ingredients in a supermarket, go to the worlds’ food aisle.
+It’s likely that section will have authentic products which are cheaper in price (like jared ginger and garlic paste).

-If you end up with leftovers, you can save them to eat later.
-Leave the chow mein to cool down before placing in an air-tight container.
-Store in the fridge for up to 3 days.
-When reheating, place in a microwaveable container with the lid loosely fitted.
-Microwave until piping hot throughout.
+I keep leftovers in an airtight container and store it in the fridge for up to 3 days.
+When reheating it, I place it in a microwavable container with the lid loosely fitted and microwave until it’s piping hot throughout.

 More Chinese Recipes